 - Check to make sure your referrals offer appropriate linguistic and cultural resources.
-Help families with the leawork. - Make sure they know the date and time of the visit, have a way to get there, and have a contact number to call with questions. - When needed, use community supports to help connect families to professional referrals. - →It's important to have a system in place in your practice to coordinate families for referral appointments.
+Help families with the legwork.
+Make sure they know the date and time of the visit have a way to get there, and have a practice to coordinate - Make sure they know the date and time of the visit, have a way to get there, and have a contact number to call with questions. - When needed, use community supports to help connect families to professional referrals.